FindTheLoc/github.io/README.md

-FindTheLoc is a Web App which provides information and images about places that users types
+FindTheLoc is a Web App which provides information and images about places that users type